nabla-c0d3/ssl-kill-switch2/README.md

 ### Build

-Use the Xcode project to build SSL Kill Switch 2 for OS X. The compiled library will then be available in _Products/SSLKillSwitch.framework/Versions/A/SSLKillSwitch_.
+Use the Xcode project to build SSL Kill Switch 2 for macOS.
+The compiled library will then be available in _Products/SSLKillSwitch.framework/Versions/A/SSLKillSwitch_.
 This is the binary that you need to inject in the process where you want to disable SSL pinning.